 - 12.1.1 Identification of critical system or component operating parameters.
-An engineering evaluation of the system or component will be performed by the Executive Officer to evaluate any proposed specifications and to establish additional performance specifications if required. - 12.1.2 Engineering drawings of system, components, and aboveground and underground piping and tank configurations for which certification is requested. - 12.1.3 Engineering parameters for dispenser vapor system control boards and/or all vapor piping, pumps, nozzles, hanging hardware, vapor processor, etc. - 12.1.4 Listing of components and evidence that the manufacturers of any components intended for use with the system and not manufactured by the applicant have been notified of the applicant's intent to obtain certification. - 12.1.5 Applicable performance standards and specifications of components, specifically identifying those which exceed the minimum acceptable specifications and for which certification of superior performance is requested, and test results demonstrating compliance with these specifications. - 12.1.6 Results of tests demonstrating that the system and components meet all the applicable performance standards.
-These tests shall be conducted by, or at the expense of, the applicant. - 12.1.7 Any additional specifications of the system including, but not limited to, tank size, underground pipe sizes, lengths, fittings, volumes, material(s), etc. - 12.1.8 Estimated retail price of the system. - 12.1.9 For previously tested systems, identification of any and all new components and physical and operational characteristics, together with new test results obtained by the applicant.
+An engineering evaluation of the system or component will be performed by the Executive Officer to evaluate any proposed specifications and to establish additional performance specifications if required. - 12.1.2 Complete engineering Engineering drawings of system, components, and aboveground and underground piping and tank configurations for which certification is requested.
+These drawings shall include the full production component (e.g. nozzle, hose, breakaway) as well as each of the individual sub-assemblies and parts used in the construction of the component.
+All drawings shall show part number(s), drawing revision level, revision level detail, parts list (if applicable), material(s), dimensions and tolerances. - 12.1.3 Engineering parameters for dispenser vapor system control boards and/or all vapor piping, pumps, nozzles, hanging hardware, vapor processor, etc. - 12.1.4 Listing of vapor recovery system components (e.g. nozzle, drop tube, vapor processor, etc.) and evidence that the manufacturers of any components intended for use with the system and not manufactured by the applicant have been notified of the applicant's intent to obtain certification. - 12.1.5 Applicable performance standards and specifications of components, specifically identifying those which exceed the minimum acceptable specifications and for which certification of superior performance is requested, and test results demonstrating compliance with these specifications. - 12.1.6 Results of tests demonstrating that the system and components meet all the applicable performance standards.
+These tests shall be conducted by, or at the expense of, the applicant. - 12.1.7 Any additional specifications of the system including, but not limited to, tank size, underground pipe sizes, lengths, fittings, volumes, material(s), etc.

+- 12.1.8 Estimated retail price of the system. - 12.1.9 For previously tested systems, identification of any and all new components and physical and operational characteristics, together with new test results obtained by the applicant.